 Students are kindly asked to observe the following courtesy rules:

-3. Prepare presentations and hand in assignments on time.
+2. Prepare assignments on time.

 Assessment methods and criteria

-Final grades will be published on the Esse3 platform within two weeks from the date of the exam.
+Final grades will be published on the Esse3 platform within two weeks from the date of the final exam.